-Thirdly, the shift towards a net-zero emissions world is a tremendous growth evitably be lost in some sectors, more jobs driving the green transformation.
+Thirdly, the shift towards a net-zero emissions world is a tremendous growth opportunity with net benefits for employment and the economy.
+While jobs will inevitably be lost in some sectors, more jobs will be created in other sectors through the innovation and massive investments driving the green transformation.
 For companies whose business models are deeply embedded in fossil fuels, there is no doubt that the shift will be challenging.
-As a society, we must support those whose jobs are at risk and ensure a just transition. green transformation is slowed down due to public resistance.
+As a society, we must support those whose jobs are at risk and ensure a just transition.
+This will also minimise the risk that the green transformation is slowed down due to public resistance.

 There is a cost to everything.
-But the biggest nothing.
+But the biggest cost is doing nothing.